Norway child: India wants child united with natural parents

 Taking a hard stance, External Affairs Minister Sushma Swaraj said she refuses to accept that foster parents can take better care of the child than natural parents.

-In a series of tweets, Swaraj said, “Our Ambassador in Norway is meeting the Norwegian authorities on Tuesday regarding Aryan.
+In a series of tweets, Swaraj said, "Our Ambassador in Norway is meeting the Norwegian authorities today regarding Aryan.
 I refuse to accept that foster parents can take better care of the child than the natural parents.